10 Best Coolmax Socks Reviewed & Comparedhttps://runnerclick.com/best-coolmax-socks-reviewed/

 These socks may range in price but are typically around 10 dollars.
 They are very durable and users find they resist tears and hold their shape for years.
 Unfortunately, Wigwam recommends air drying these socks which is not ideal for some.

 These lightweight socks do not add warmth to your running shoe.
-The combination of nylon and Coolmax fibers keeps feet dry and cool.
+The combination of nylon and Coolmax fibers is very breathable however and keeps feet dry and cool.

 These toe socks seem to be the perfect solution for runners who are plagued by blisters between their toes.
 The moisture-wicking properties and toe separation keeps feet dry and reduces friction and hotspots.
 Some women do find the narrow design to be a bit too constricting and prefer the fit of the men’s design.